uscensusbureau/data-futures/_pages/home.md

 		</li>
 	</ul>
 	<p>
 		The judging process will be blind.
 The judges will review idea submissions without the submitter’s name or email address attached to them.
-The Data Futures team will contact all idea submitters to thank them for their contributions once the judging is complete.
+The Data Futures team will contact all idea submitters to thank them for their contributions and announce final idea selections shortly after.
 	</p>
 	<h3>🚀 Information for Project Teams</h3>
 	<p>